greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 column\_type
 :   The data type of an output column in the `RETURNS TABLE` syntax.

-langname
+lang\_name
 :   The name of the language that the function is implemented in.
-May be `SQL`, `C`, `internal`, or the name of a user-defined procedural language.
-See [CREATE LANGUAGE](CREATE_LANGUAGE.html) for the procedural languages supported in Greenplum Database.
-For backward compatibility, the name may be enclosed by single quotes.
+May be `SQL`, `C`, `internal`, or the name of a user-defined procedural language, e.g. `plpgsql`.
+Enclosing the name in single quotes is deprecated and requires matching case.

+TRANSFORM { FOR TYPE type\_name } [, ... ] }
+:   Lists which transforms a call to the function should apply.
+Transforms convert between SQL types and language-specific data types.
+Procedural language implementations usually have hardcoded knowledge of the built-in types, so those don't need to be listed here.
+If a procedural language implementation does not know how to handle a type and no transform is supplied, it will fall back to a default behavior for converting data types, but this depends on the implementation.

 WINDOW
 :   `WINDOW` indicates that the function is a window function rather than a plain function.
 This is currently only useful for functions written in C. The `WINDOW` attribute cannot be changed when replacing an existing function definition.